tremor-rs/tremor-www-docs/course/overview/index.md

 ### Architecture Overview

-A high level overview of tremor-based systems architecture
+A high-level overview of tremor-based systems architecture:

 ---